 We are daring to remember.

-You can submit your story online here.
+You can submit your story by emailing firstname.lastname@example.org.
 Stories submitted may be posted online or in the magazine.
-Submissions can be short—one or three paragraphs—or full-length essays.
+Submissions are best if they are short—closer to one or three paragraphs, rather than full-length essays.
 We will share as many as we can, and we will continue to share them until we know that Roe is safe.